 Use of arnica oil does come along with certain side effects, such as certain bleeding disorders, skin inflammation, gastrointestinal distress, cardiovascular and nervous system complications, dizziness, and problems with pregnancy.

-- Stomach Upset – Internal consumption of pure arnica oil is not recommended, and can be toxic when ingested in high doses.
-If you do choose to use a diluted form of arnica oil, it can cause gastrointestinal distress, cramping, bloating, diarrhea, nausea and vomiting.
+Internal consumption of pure arnica oil is not recommended and can be toxic when ingested in high doses.
+If you do choose to use a diluted form of arnica oil, it can cause gastrointestinal distress, cramping, bloating, diarrhea, nausea, and vomiting.

-- Heart Issues – The stimulating nature of this powerful oil can cause irregularities in heartbeat and result in unusual palpitations in some people, especially those who already have heart issues.
+The stimulating nature of this powerful oil can cause irregularities in a heartbeat and result in unusual palpitations in some people, especially those who already have heart issues.
 Don’t use this oil before speaking with your doctor about your specific health condition.

 There have been limited reports of complications with the nervous system when using arnica oil, particularly if you already suffer from a nervous disorder, such epilepsy or muscle spasms.

 Many people think to use natural oils to protect the wounds from infection and speed up the healing process.
 However, using arnica oil on open wounds can be toxic and should be avoided.
 Even normal use on the skin is known to cause inflammation, due to the potency of this oil’s constituents.